Rejuve/bayesnet/README.md

 		variable.name = "no_cough"
 		variable.probability = 0.90

+We offer a function that expresses depenency, that makes it easy to add data from the medical literature because statistics are expressed in the same way they in the medical literature.
+The relative_risk function enters into the net the most common from Randomized Controlled Trials, and Systematic Analyses and Metareviews of RCTs, the relative risk statistic.
+Simply put the statistics from the literature after the cpt variable in the literature, including a list of all the values of the variable that are included in the relative risk.
+The incidence of the disease regardless of variable values is listedd afterwards.
+Relative risk values just show how many times more likely you are to get a condition if you have the given variable values.
+Odds risk can be used for low prevalence conditions.
+This function uses linear programming underneath to assume linearity unless determined otherwise in cases where the information given underdetermines the distribution.

+	cpt["diabetes"] = relative_risk(bayesianNetwork,cpt,
+		[
+		({"age":["elderly"]},4.5),
+		({"bmi":["bmi_over_40_high_risk"]},5.1),
+		({"bmi":["bmi_35_to_39_moderate_risk"]},3.6),
+		({"bmi":["bmi_30_to_34_low_risk"]},2.5),
+		({"bmi":["bmi_25_to_29_overweight"]},1.5),
+		({"hypertension":["hypertension"]},3.8),
+		({"psychological_disorders":["psychological_disorders"]},1.7)
+		],
+		{"diabetes":0.12,"no_diabetes":0.88}
+		)

 CPTs are made from these variables and the variables in other CPTs.
 We offer an "all_of" function, which is true when all of the input variables have values stated in a list (in this case, a python set).
 This and the other functions list the output values.
 If all have values in their respective lists, then the first value is true, else the second value.  "all_of" can thus have only two output values: